kenntran/priProject/README.md

 Description
 -----------
-This repository is used for store the small school projects.
+This repository is used for storing the small school projects.

 Contain
 -------
+### C_Data_Structe
+* Knowledge gained from C_course to learn about the Data Structure in C.
+	- Learning how to implement different data structures in C and use them to solve problems with simpler algorthims.
+	- Some exercises from course - Import/Export storage + Accounting system.

 ### Building Energy Project
 * initsetup
  	- Early version for setup RPI environment(adding SSH pub_key, configuring wifi connection, creating buildingenergy account on RPI...)